-Cash provided by (used in) financing activities
+Cash provided by financing activities

-Net cash provided by financing activities for the three months ended March 31, 2023, was \$65.3 million consisting primarily of proceeds from issuances of common stock from our public offering of \$54.1 million, proceeds from issuance of common stock for at-the-market offerings of \$11.1 million and proceeds from stock options exercised of \$0.8 million.
+Net cash provided by financing activities for the three months ended March 31, 2024, was \$8.0 million consisting primarily of proceeds from issuances of common stock of \$10.2 million partially offset by payments for employee taxes related to stock compensation of \$2.1 million.

-Net cash used in financing activities for the three months ended March 31, 2022, was \$0.1 million, primarily consisting of payments for employee taxes related to stock compensation of \$0.4 million offset by proceeds from stock options exercised of \$0.3 million.
+Net cash provided by financing activities for the three months ended March 31, 2023, was \$65.3 million consisting primarily of proceeds from issuances of common stock from our public offering of \$54.1 million, proceeds from issuances of common stock for at-the-market offerings of \$11.1 million and proceeds from stock options exercised of \$0.8 million.